 How a Pension is paid

-You have the flexibility to choose to have your pension income payments paid fortnightly, monthly, quarterly, half yearly or yearly.
+You can choose to have your pension payments paid from your Nationwide superannuation pension account fortnightly, monthly, quarterly, half-yearly or yearly.
+Learn more about how your pension is paid.

 You can choose up to two bank accounts held in your name (or held in joint names with another person) for your pension to be paid to by direct deposit.